openequella/openequella.github.io/equella-tools/ping-utility.md

 For the attachments ping.type, this needs to be specified via a new configuration key 'attachments.institution.shortname'.
 This will allow attachments reports to match the format of direct* reports.
 Default value is 'DEFAULT'.

-6. Users can run PingEquella on Equella clusters that have multiple institutions
+6. Users can run PingEquella on openEQUELLA clusters that have multiple institutions
 7. Users have enhanced filtering-by-collection ability.

 The parameter 'collection.uuid' has been replaced by 'attachments.filter.by.collection.uuid'.
 Only valid for ping.type = attachments , and ignored if ping.type is not attachments.